Kinnara

 A kinnara (Sanskrit: किन्नर Kiṃnara) is a creature from Hindu and Buddhist mythology.
 They are described as part human and part bird, and have a strong association with music and love.
 Believed to come from the Himalayas, they often watch over the well-being of humans in times of trouble or danger.
-An ancient Indian string instrument is known as the Kinnari vina.
+An ancient Indian string instrument is known as the Kinnari veena.

 Their character is also clarified in the Adi Parva of the Mahabharata, where they say:

 We are everlasting lover and beloved.
 We never separate.
 We are eternally husband and wife; never do we become mother and father.
 No offspring is seen in our lap.
 We are lover and beloved ever-embracing.
 In between us we do not permit any third creature demanding affection.
 Our life is a life of perpetual pleasures.

 They are featured in a number of Buddhist texts, including the Jataka tales and Lotus Sutra.
 In Southeast Asian Buddhist mythology, kinnaris, the female counterpart of kinnaras, are depicted as half-bird, half-woman creatures.
 One of the many creatures that inhabit the mythical Himavanta, kinnaris have the head, torso, and arms of a woman and the wings, tail and feet of a swan.
 They are renowned for their dance, song and poetry, and are a traditional symbol of feminine beauty, grace and accomplishment.

 Edward H. Schafer notes that in East Asian religious art, the kinnara is often confused with the Kalaviṅka, which is also a half-human, half-bird hybrid creature, but that the two are actually distinct and unrelated.